Parti National (Quebec): Origin and beliefs

 It was founded on November 17, 1885, the day following the execution of Métis Leader Louis Riel.
 Many French-speaking Catholics resented the way the federal government of Sir John A. Macdonald had Riel hanged for treason.
 Mercier proposed to create a broader coalition which would include Conservative dissidents as well as his Liberal base.
 In the following days 50,000 people gathered in the Champ de Mars in Montreal to hear Mercier voice their support for Riel.

-The Parti National, which was not affiliated with any federal party, promised to use the influence of the provincial government protect the autonomy of Quebec and of its French-speaking and Catholic identity.
+The Parti National, which was not affiliated with any federal party, promised to use the influence of the provincial government to protect the autonomy of Quebec and of its French-speaking and Catholic identity.

 Rise to power

 The party won a narrow majority of seats to the Legislative Assembly of Quebec in the 1886 provincial election and took office in January 1887.
 It won a landslide victory in the 1890 election, doing poorly only in the Mauricie area where it was opposed by Ultramontan Catholic Bishop Louis-François Richer Laflèche.